 The Land Use Committee shall contain eleven (11) full members and four (4) alternates, appointed by the Board.
 A quorum for a Land Use Committee meeting consists of seven (7) members, and at least six (6) votes in favor or at least six (6) votes against an issue are required to achieve consensus.
 The alternates shall be called on to vote in the absence of full members of the Committee.
 The Land Use Committee takes direction from the Board and presents recommendations to the Board, but makes no decisions for the Board.
 It is responsible for implementing the details of the policies and directives set for it by the Board.
 It is the responsibility of the Chairperson of the Committee to set the meeting times and agendas and to assign duties to the Committee members in order to implement these policies and directives.

-Community Improvement Committee-The mission of the Community Improvement Committee is to address issues of community improvement including those of economic or legislative impact and present recommendations to the STNC Board.
-[Moved to Standing Rules]

 Meets at least once every other month.